kruemelkeksfan/TinkerThrone/TinkerThroneServer/HowTo.md

 # Network Controller

-NetworkController is a Singleton, use NetworkController.GetInstance() to obtain a Reference.
+`NetworkController` is a Singleton, use `NetworkController.GetInstance()` to obtain a Reference.

 To make a Server Request:

-1. Define a Callback Method with the Name of a Server Command and one Parameter of Type string[]
+1. Define a Callback Method with the Name of a Server Command and one Parameter of Type `string[]`
-1. Register your Callback with NetworkController.RegisterListener(NetworkMethod networkMethod)
+1. Register your Callback with `NetworkController.RegisterListener(NetworkMethod networkMethod)`
-1. Call NetworkController.SendRequest(NetworkMethod callback, params KeyValuePair<string, string>[] parameters)
+1. Call `NetworkController.SendRequest(NetworkMethod callback, params KeyValuePair<string, string>[] parameters)`
 1. Your Callback Method will then be called as soon as the Server Reply arrives
-1. Your Callback Method should parse the string[] provided by the Server
+1. Your Callback Method should parse the `string[]` Parameter provided by the Server

 Some Server Commands require the User to be logged in.
-Login is performed automatically by NetworkController.
+Login is performed automatically by `NetworkController`.
-You can check if the User is already logged in by calling NetworkController.IsLoggedIn().
+You can check if the User is already logged in by calling `NetworkController.IsLoggedIn()`.

 # Server Commands